barretodavid/starknetjs-issue/README.md

 # StarknetJS / RPC Issue

-This repo is just a sample code to reproduce an issue when trying to declare an account contract that has already been declared on testnet using `starknetjs`.
+This repo is just a sample code to reproduce an issue when trying to declare a contract that has already been declared on testnet using `starknetjs`.
 The script fails with a `LibraryError: -32603: Internal error` when just a few days ago failed with a properly formatted error message describing that an already declared contract cannot be redeclared.

 To run the script you have to create a `.env` file in the root folder of the project and add two keys: